 Consult your doctor immediately if the person affected is a baby, a young child, elderly or if they have an existing illness or condition.
 You should also contact your doctor if symptoms are prolonged or severe (e.g. bloody diarrhoea).

 What do we investigate?

-Environmental Health Departments have a statutory duty to investigate certain diseases.
-Cases can be notified to Environmental Health in a number of ways including information from a GP, Public Health England or the Public Health England laboratory.
+We have a statutory duty to investigate certain diseases.
+Cases can be notified to Environmental Health in a number of ways including information from a GP or UK Health Security Agency (UKHSA).

 Different diseases will be investigated in different ways.
 This will usually be done by a standard questionnaire.
 Depending on the disease an officer may visit or phone to complete this or send the questionnaire for the infected person (or their parent/guardian if under 16 years old) to complete themselves and return to us.